Best Travel Deals

 Author: Maduro Dive Staff

-Roatán, Útila, Guanaja, and more.
+The Bay Islands, Roatán, Útila, Guanaja, and more.

 When you think about the second largest Barrier Reef in the world, your first thought should be, “Why aren’t my bags already packed?”
 We know divers and snorkelers that have been traveling down to the Bay Islands year after year and never seem to get tired of the endless dive sites, reefs, local wrecks, tropical beaches and island lifestyle.
 Perhaps one of the hardest decisions to make is which island to visit first.
 The Bay Islands consist of eight main Islands and 53 cays which are off the coast of Honduras.
 The largest Island is Roatán and boasts to have 176 dive sites.
 Guanaja claims some 50 dive sites, and Útila, the smallest of the big three, report to have 90 dive sites.
 On average, if you dove 4-5 dive sites a day, you could view most of the dive sites in as little as five months, but keep in mind, this estimate doesn’t include the other five islands and quite a few of the other cays.
 For example, many dive boat operators offer day tours over to Cayos Cochinos where 16 other buoyed dive sites are located.
 Underwater pinnacles and seamounts are also some favorite dive sites to visit.
 Also, some hotels, resorts, and dive operators boast that they have access to secret dive sites only revealed to their customers, clients, and distantly related soon to be best friends.